Michael, Row the Boat Ashore: Recordings

-Greg & Steve appropriated the Saletan tune and substituted original lyrics for their song, "A Man Named King," on their 1989 Holidays & Special Times album.

 Raffi sings this song on his 1994 Bananaphone album.

 Peter, Paul and Mary included it on their 1998 Around the Campfire album.

+Greg & Steve appropriated the tune and substituted original lyrics for their song, "A Man Named King," on their 1989 Holidays & Special Times album.
 The melody, as adapted by Saletan in 1954, was also appropriated for use in a hymn entitled Glory Be to God on High.